 Mold spreading in your home can be extremely dangerous to people and destructive to property.
 Mold can cause many kinds of health reactions, some of which are severe and can be deadly to people who already have health problems.
 Mold infestation can ruin walls, flooring, furniture, artworks, drapes, clothing, and other valuable possessions and leave strong, lasting odors.
 There are many ways people cause mold growth in homes without knowing it.

-Below is information about what causes mold to grow and straightforward solutions for preventing mold growth.
+Below is information about what causes mold to grow, how to recognize the signs of mold, and straightforward solutions for preventing mold growth.